 Alexandru Filip obtained his Doctorate at the Bremen International Graduate School of Social Sciences (BIGSSS) in 2017, exploring the rise of eurosceptic populist parties and its influence on moderate mainstream parties.
 He is a student and scholar of European Integration and his main interests lie in the fields of European Union Politics, Populism and Electoral Competition.
 Prior to his work on the Dahrendorf Forum, Alex has explored the dynamics of public opinion formation as a research associate at Jacobs University Bremen, and conducted briefing and event organization as an intern in the European Parliament’s General Directorate for Communication.
 Originally from Sibiu, Romania, Alex has a BSc in Political Science from the University of Helsinki and an MSc in Political Science at the University of Uppsala.

 Lisa holds an MSc in International Relations from the LSE, specialising in European affairs and EU external relations.
 Before joining the Dahrendorf team, she completed an internship at Chatham House where she worked on the US and the Americas Programme, coordinating various high-profile events and contributing to a report on US-European relations.
-Lisa has also completed internships as a researcher at the Centre for the Law of EU External Relations (CLEER) in The Hague and at the Dutch Embassy in Bogota, Columbia, both of which provided valuable insight into European policy-making processes.
+Lisa has also completed internships as a researcher at the Centre for the Law of EU External Relations (CLEER) in The Hague and at the Dutch Embassy in Bogotá, Colombia, both of which provided valuable insight into European policy-making processes.
 Here she also gained experience of project coordination and event management while assisting in diverse research projects and engaging with various stakeholders including EU diplomats, NGOs, and corporate entities.

 Hallie brings to the Dahrendorf Forum more than five years’ experience in communications, policy engagement, and publishing for think tanks, publishers, and philanthropies.
 Her most recent role was at Portland, a PR agency in London, where she worked with high-profile clients including the Bill & Melinda Gates Foundation and the Mo Ibrahim Foundation.
 Hallie began her career as editor, fact checker, and public relations manager for a book about the US Farm Bill.
 She then spent a year at The Atlantic magazine in Washington, DC, as an Editorial Fellow.
 She holds a master’s degree in Global Political Economy from City, University of London.

 Rafael Goldzweig has been a Research Associate to the Dahrendorf Forum at the Hertie School of Governance since October 2017.
 Prior to this, he worked as the Dahrendorf Assistant at the Hertie School.
 He was involved in establishing the European Governance Monitor (EGM), a project within the Dahrendorf Forum, where he worked on data analysis and visualization.
 Rafael’s research interests lie at the intersection of technology and politics, focusing specifically on populism, new media, and elections.
-He is a Google Policy Fellow and a DAAD Helmut-Schmidt-Programme Scholar.
+He was a Google Policy Fellow and a DAAD Helmut-Schmidt-Programme Scholar.
 Prior to joining the Hertie School, he worked for two years as a political consultant dealing with projects in the IT and Health sectors.
 Rafael holds a BA in International Affairs and a Master of Public Policy (MPP) from the Hertie School of Governance.

 Marcel Hadeed, Research Associate, Dahrendorf Forum, Hertie School of Governance